• Home

 3. Take in the Dazzling Night Scene of Furong Ancient Town

-Furong Ancient Town showcases its most gorgeous scene by night.
-When darkness falls, colorful neon lights will silhouette the town and illuminate Furong Waterfall and the cliff.
-Distinctive pumpkin lanterns hanging under the eaves of the stilted buildings will also be lightened up.
-The bright and light hues as well as warm and cool tones bold the color contrast and turn the whole region into a dazzling realm that often appears in fantasy movies.
+Furong Ancient Town is most gorgeous at night.
+When darkness falls, colorful neon lights will silhouette the town while also illuminating Furong Waterfall and the cliff.
+The bright hues as well as warm and cool tones make a bold contrast.
+They turn the whole region into a dazzling realm.

-Tuwang Palace was originally built in 910 as the residence for the Tusi King, the leader of the Tujia minority in ancient times, and later became the summer retreat for the nobles.
-The remaining palace was reconstructed during the Ming Dynasty with over 400 years of history.
+Tuwang Palace was originally built in 910 as the residence for the Tusi King.
+Later it became the summer retreat for the nobles.
+The remaining palace was reconstructed during the Ming Dynasty.

 Different from traditional Chinese architecture, Tuwang Palace is a large-scale castle standing at the edge of the cliff, with distinctive Tujia stilted buildings orderly arranged.
-While visiting, you can not only gain insight into features of Tujia architecture, but also have a glimpse of the life of nobles in the past.
+It’s the best place to gain insight into features of Tujia architecture and the life of nobles in the past.

 Furong Town Tuwang Palace